RyderFreeman4Logos/anon-ticket/README.md

   be scraped directly.
 - `AbuseTracker` logs and counts repeated invalid PID probes, making it easy to wire alert thresholds to Slack/PagerDuty.
+- `storage/`: `SeaOrmStorage` now re-exports submodules for migrations, per-trait implementations, and a `StorageBuilder` so future caching/sharding layers can wrap the database connection before it is shared.